carlsednaoui/ouibounce/README.md

 # Bounce Exchange Alternative
-OuiBounce is ~~an open sourced library~~ a small project that turned up easier than expected thanks to [Zertosh](https://github.com/zertosh).
+This is ~~an open sourced library~~ a small project that turned up easier than expected thanks to [Zertosh](https://github.com/zertosh).

-This project was inspired by [BounceExchange](http://bounceexchange.com/).
-With OuiBounce you can display a modal with a marketing message and an email capture form before a user leaves your website.
+This project was inspired by [BounceExchange](http://bounceexchange.com/) and enables you to display a modal before a user leaves your website.

 ## The philosophy behind this project
 I ask you to **please** use this project to provide value to your visitors.
 With tools like these it's very easy to create something spammy-looking that provides little value to prospective customers.